jvnipers/mm-cs2whitelist/README.md

 ## Contributing

-Feel free to create PRs or issues regarding anything, but this is very much just for fkz and I will not implement bloat like funcommands.
+Feel free to create PRs or issues regarding anything, but keep in mind that this is very much just for fkz and I won't spend time adding features I won't use.